milankl/SoftPosit.jl/README.md

 # SoftPosit.jl
-Julia datatypes for the C-based SoftPosit library - a posit arithmetic emulator.
+Julia types for the C-based SoftPosit library - a posit arithmetic emulator.

 description to follow.